pmaupin/pdfrw/README.rst

 **pdfrw** is a Python library and utility that reads and writes PDF files:

-* Version 0.2 works on Python 2.6, 2.7, 3.3, and 3.4.
+* Version 0.2 is tested and works on Python 2.6, 2.7, 3.3, and 3.4.
 * Operations include subsetting, merging, rotating, modifying metadata, etc.
-* The fastest pure PDF parser available
+* The fastest pure Python PDF parser available
 * Has been used for years by a printer in pre-press production
+* Can be used with rst2pdf to faithfully reproduce vector images
 * Can be used either standalone, or in conjunction with `reportlab`__ to reuse existing PDFs in new ones
 * Permissively licensed

 __ http://www.reportlab.org/

-Although pdfrw is not as full-featured as some other libraries, it is small, fast, easy-to-understand, and quite useful for some scenarios.
+pdfrw will faithfully reproduce vector formats without rasterization, so the rst2pdf package has used pdfrw for PDF and SVG images by default since March 2010.

+pdfrw can also be used in conjunction with reportlab, in order to re-use portions of existing PDFs in new PDFs created with reportlab.

 Examples
 =========